- University of Copenhagen

 Organic food has been claimed to be healthier and more nutritious than conventional farmed food.
 However, the scientific evidence has been scarce and mostly from quality studies (measuring the content of compounds in foods) or based on animal studies.
 Human studies are almost non-existing and we were some of the first researchers performing human intervention studies comparing effects of intake of organic vs conventional diets (Grinder-Petersen et al., 2003; Lauridsen et al., 2008; Søltoft et al., 2011; Mark et al., 2013).
 This has resulted in collaboration with the European network – Food Quality and Health (FQH, www.fqhresearch.org) and participation in a number of consensus papers about organic foods and health (Velimirov et al., 2010; Kahl et al., 2010; Huber et al., 2011; Kahl et al., 2012, Kahl et al. 2014, Zalecka et al. 2014).

-Key representatives of the University of Copenhagen (The Faculty of Science, Department of Nutrition, Exercise and Sports) in the SUSPLUS project will be: Prof. Susanne Bügel and Prof. Johannes Kahl.
+Key representatives of the University of Copenhagen (The Faculty of Science, Department of Nutrition, Exercise and Sports) in the SUSPLUS project were: Prof. Susanne Bügel and Prof. Johannes Kahl.

 Susanne Bügel graduated from University of southern Denmark in 1990 and got her Phd from the same university in 1994.
 She is today professor in Human Nutrition at the Department of Nutrition, Exercise and Sports at University of Copenhagen.
 She works with nutrition in human health, primarily performing randomized controlled human interventions.
 The areas of expertise include micronutrients for optimal health, including bone and cardiovascular risk, primary food production and effects of processing.
 Susanne has been responsible for short-term fully controlled dietary interventions aimed at determining bioavailability of primary and secondary nutrients from organic vs conventional produced foods.
 She is a board member of FQH.

 Johannes Kahl got his PhD in analytical chemistry and did his PostDoc at the newly funded MPI for Chemical Ecology.
-After lecturing at University of Sao Paulo/Brazil he worked as a group leader on organic food research at the University of Kassel/Germany (Habilitation 2007) and since 2015 he is at Copenhagen University.
+After lecturing at University of Sao Paulo/Brazil he worked as a group leader on organic food research at the University of Kassel/Germany (Habilitation 2007) and in years 2015-2017 he was at Copenhagen University (back in Kassel now).
 He is permanent visiting professor at Warsaw University of Life Sciences/Poland and guest lecturer at Universities of Barcelona/Spain and Kassel/Germany.
 He is chair of FOH.
 Johannes organized international conferences on organic food quality and health impact in Prague (www.fqh2011.org) and Warsaw (www.fqh2013.org).
 He is an expert in food science with special focus on organic food systems.

-Susanne and Johannes are members of the newly founded international organic food system program (www.organicfoodsystem.net).
+Susanne and Johannes are members of the Organic Food System Program (www.organicfoodsystem.net).

 - Estonian University of Life Sciences